GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 schemes to the calling program.

-A complete descriptor definition includes the proper unit for the descriptor and a conceptual description (`Template:URL GEMINI DESCRIPTORS </index.php?title=Template:URL_GEMINI_DESCRIPTORS&action=e dit&redlink=1>`__).
-E.g. Any CCD based data will have an associated "gain", relating to the electronics used to take the image.
-Given an AstroData instance, ad , to get the "gain" for any supported Astrodata Type, you would use the following source code regardless of the instrument-mode of the dataset:
+A complete descriptor definition includes the proper unit for the descriptor and a conceptual description (`http://gdpsg.wikis- internal.gemini.edu <http://gdpsg.wikis-internal.gemini.edu>`__).
+E.g.
+Any CCD based data will have an associated "gain", relating to the electronics used to take the image.
+Given an AstroData instance, ad , to get the "gain" for any supported Astrodata Type, you would use the following source code regardless of the instrument-mode of the
+dataset:

 .. code-block:: python
     :linenos: